 My mom always used to listen to the live Indigo girl’s album every Saturday morning and I’ll never forget something that they said: You’ve got to laugh at yourself because you will cry your eyes out if you don’t.

 In light of that, I want to share with you a story about my father-in-law, a story that always makes me laugh and reminds me fondly of the warm-hearted, playful man that raised my husband.
 My now husband and I were maybe on our third date at the time, we were barbequing in his parent’s backyard.
 We were all sitting at a small table together, it was just he and I and his parents.
 Being newly in love (you know the time where you can’t get enough of each other) I was rubbing carly’s foot underneath the table all through dinner.
 Nearing the end of us all finishing our meals, I looked over at carly and noticed that he was not wearing socks.
 AND I had been rubbing a socked foot all night… I looked up at Dwayne and just said, oh my gosh!!!
-I was completely mortified!
-I had been rubbing this man’s who I hardly knew foot all night.
+I was completely mortified, after all I had been rubbing his foot all night!
 Whether he enjoyed it, or just wanted to save me from embarrassment, or maybe a bit of both, we still to this day, do not know.

 There was such a warmth my mother provided, for not just for her children, but for all of the people she let in.
 She was a very private and humble woman, extremely intelligent and had incredible strength and wit!
 She was also very scary sometimes, but in the best way, because you knew she wouldn’t let anyone ever hurt you.
 She was also a very talented photographer, fascinated in people and portraiture, which she didn’t really share with others.
 And I can understand where my interest in portraiture and people as a subject matter in my art stemmed from.
 My father is a kind and loving man interested in music, nature and creativity.
 And I can never recall a time in my life where he told me that I could not do something just because I was a girl.
 Both my parents were supportive and open, and instilled in us that the things valued in this life are moral integrity, equality, love and kindness.
 Trust me when I say that my siblings and I had some crazy ideas and cockamamie schemes, but there were no bounds on our dreams.